silas-blume/pm4py-dcr/README.md

 ## A DCR Graphs implementation in pm4py

-Tested and working with python 3.11.0
+Tested and working with Python 3.11.0

 Create a Python virtual environment and:
 ```